nikist97/Python-DataStructures/README.md

 tree.get_number_of_elements() # returns the number of elements in the tree len(tree) # same as tree.get_number_of_elements()
+tree.is_empty() # returns True if the tree is empty and False otherwise

 str(tree) # returns a string in the format Binary search tree with root 'root'